Dave Good 8:30 a.m., Sept. 28

 Sound description: Simon and Garfunkel meet the Shins.

 RIYL: Simon and Garfunkel, the Shins, Paul Simon, James Taylor, the Indigo Girls, Rufus Wainwright

-Breaking NewsRaser has moved back to San Diego from St. Louis, just in time to debut his EP The Retelling at the Belly Up on September 7.
+Breaking NewsRaser has moved back to San Diego from St. Louis, just in time to play his new EP The Retelling around town.